 The noises are usually so quiet that people around you cannot hear them.
 If your stomach is loud enough for others to hear, it could indicate overeating or swallowing air while eating.
 You may want to try eating smaller meals and chewing with your mouth closed to keep air from getting in.

-Read further to know more about the common questions regarding a sloshing stomach, and it’s something you should be concerned about.
+Read further to learn the common questions regarding a sloshing stomach and why you should be concerned.
 Please read an article about Preventing Water Sloshing in the Stomach!

 What Does A Sloshing Stomach Mean?